 - i.
-Valve seats shall be designed to provide zero leakage shut off at a pressure differential across the valve equal to the Class pressure. - Buna-N rubber seats shall be applied to the valve disc or body and retained by the Pratt E-Lok[®] method, Crispin L2 method, Val-Matic Tri-Loc[TM] method or other approved means. - iii.
-The seat mating surface shall be stainless steel Type 316.
+Valve seats shall be designed to provide zero leakage shut off at a pressure differential across the valve equal to the Class pressure. - Buna-N rubber seats shall be applied to the valve disc or body and retained by the Pratt E-Lok® method, Crispin L2 method, Val-Matic Tri-LocTM method or other approved means. - iii.
+The seat mating surface shall be stainless steel Type 316. - iv.
+All valves shall come with resilient seats.